Kaya (Mijikenda): History

 Many makaya were originally fortified villages of various ethnic groups, including the Digo, Chonyi, Kambe, Duruma, Kauma, Ribe, Rabai, Jibana, and Giriama peoples.
 The villages have lowland tropical forest areas in their surrounds and were reached via paths through the forest.
 The forest flora was used solely for the collection of medicinal herbs.
 The practices of tree cutting, livestock grazing, and farmland clearing were not permitted within a kaya.

+It is understood that the Mijikenda kaya settlements of the Kenyan coast were founded at the same time as the Swahili settlements, but more has been published about the Swahili compared to the Mijikenda.
+Additionally, some archaeologists believe that the makaya were established in this area beginning in the ninth century, possibly making them even older than the Swahili coastal settlements.

 In the present day, intensive deforestation for agricultural use and logging necessitated declaring 38 kaya forest areas legally as national monuments.
 Local communities manage these areas.